umbraco/UmbracoDocs/12/umbraco-vendr/core/key-concepts/price-amount-adjustments.md

 ---
-description: Learn about adjusting prices in Vendr.
+description: Learn about adjusting prices in Umbraco Commerce.
 ---

 # Price/Amount Adjustments

 In some cases, you may want to tweak the figures of an order.
 It could be reducing the price of a product if a customer purchases a given amount of a product.
-To handle this, Vendr has the concept of Price/Amount Adjustments.
+To handle this, Umbraco Commerce has the concept of Price/Amount Adjustments.
 What adjustments allow you to do is create a record/log of any changes that occur to a price/amount throughout the calculation process.
-Vendr uses the adjustments in the calculation process to work out its final pricing and provides this list of the adjustments on the order.
+Umbraco Commerce uses the adjustments in the calculation process to work out its final pricing and provides this list of the adjustments on the order.
 This makes it clear exactly how the price was calculated.

-Vendr has two types of adjustments:
+Umbraco Commerce has two types of adjustments:

 * **Price Adjustment** - Adjusts one of the orders' price properties (discounts, fees).
 * **Amount Adjustment** - Adjusts the final transaction amount of the order (gift cards, loyalty points).